Santiago-Farias/browser_screenshot_saver/README.md

   ```

 2. Download the Chrome Driver from: https://googlechromelabs.github.io/chrome-for-testing/
    - Unzip de file, copy his path and to the end of the path type: chromedriver.exe.

-     Example: C:\Users\Carlos\Downloads\chromedriver-win64\chromedriver.exe
+     Example: C:/Users/Carlos/Downloads/chromedriver-win64/chromedriver.exe
-   - Paste the path in indicated section of the main.py code.
+   - Paste the path in indicated section in the code of main.py file.

 3. You need a Python 3.13 or higher.